Ramadan Fasting Reduces Blood Pressure, Cholesterol, and Blood Sugar: What the Research Shows

 | Total cholesterol | Decreased |

-| LDL cholesterol ("bad" cholesterol) | Significantly decreased |
+| LDL cholesterol | Significantly decreased |

 | Triglycerides | Significantly decreased |

-| HDL cholesterol ("good" cholesterol) | Increased or maintained |
+| HDL cholesterol | Increased or maintained |

-Blood Sugar and Body Weight
+Blood Sugar and Body Composition

 - Fasting blood glucose decreased significantly by the end of Ramadan.